 It is all too common for people to completely ignore brand communications.
 To build the brand equity you need for people to be receptive of your messaging, go back to the same tenets of what is desirable and undesirable in people.
 These are basic rules for life that we all understand.
 But, for some reason, companies think they’re exempt from these basic rules for brand building and sustaining positive relationships.
 The truth is, they’re not.

-Here are 5 lessons for brand building the human way:
+Here are 5 brand building strategy lessons:

 1. Be honest.